YibiChen/LncRNAPredictor/README.md

 max_intron_length: 70000  # max allowed intron length of lncRNAs
 ```

-Export all dependencies to PATH, then Run the pipeline in the base directory
+Export all dependencies to PATH, then Run the pipeline from the base directory

 ```
 cd LncRNAPredictor